Cokkiemonke/beep/README.md

 # beep
-this helps with  lot of thing but this is just a test, it helps with unblocking websites and securing the connection
+This is just a beta.
+It will get you the right answers for blooket, im not 100% sure if it will work, but if dose or dosent let me know. :)